 The cost to attend is $100 per participant and $50 for a second participant from the same organization.
 The registration fee includes a light breakfast, lunch, and coffee/snack service; a copy of the Canadian Social Enterprise Guide; and all workshop materials.
 Space is limited.

 What is Included in the Workshop Content?

-During the Build Your Social Enterprise Workshop there will be a discussion of the definition of social enterprise and the reasons for starting a social enterprise as well as Demonstrating Value and the social enterprise development path.
+During the Build Your Social Enterprise Workshop there will be a discussion of the definition of social enterprise and the reasons for starting a social enterprise as well as a discussion on social metrics and the social enterprise development path.
 There will also be a review of the grant requirements, eligibility criteria, and priorities.

 Only organizations attending this workshop will be qualified to apply for the Mission Multiplier Grant.

 Grant applications will be assessed by a Grant Selection Committee comprised of funders, community members, and partners.
 The committee will assess: whether the basic eligibility criteria have been met; the potential impact of the business idea and/or social enterprise concept; the applicant’s need and potential use of a market, feasibility study, and/or business plan , or other strategic document; and the organizational and financial capacity.

 What happens after the decision has been made?

 A letter is sent out to all applicants following the Selection Committee meeting advising the status of their application.
 Successful applicants may be listed in the CISED website and enp website as well as notified by a letter of offer followed by a cheque for the grant amount.
 In some cases, a partial grant of the amount requested will be approved.
 Those who are successful in their grant application will work directly with CISED to ensure that they receive the best possible technical support for their social enterprise development.